hollowdll/database-system/docs/engine-design.md

 Document data can be different in each document.
 They don't need to have the same schema.

-Each document has a unique ID identifying the document in the database.
+Each document has a unique ID identifying the document in the collection it is in.

 For example